-The turkey’s been carved, eaten and exclaimed over – but there are still scraps to be enjoyed and ways to stretch the family dollar far beyond the actual day of our Thanksgiving celebrations.
+The turkey’s been carved, eaten and enjoyed – but there are still scraps to be enjoyed and ways to stretch the family dollar far beyond the actual day of our Thanksgiving celebrations.

 Turkey sandwich, anyone?
-Or for all the non-bread eaters, how about a cobb salad with chopped turkey, eggs, tomato and avocado?
+Or for those non-bread eaters, how about a fabulous cobb salad with chopped turkey?
 (That gets my vote.)

 The AFBF has been doing an informal price survey of traditional items on the Thanksgiving Day dinner table every year since 1986.
 This year its shopping list included turkey, bread stuffing, sweet potatoes, rolls with butter, peas, cranberries, carrots, celery, pumpkin pie with whipped cream, and beverages of coffee and milk, enough to serve a family of 10.